coredds/brimir/CONTRIBUTING.md

 Thank you for your interest in contributing to Brimir!
 This document provides guidelines and information for contributors.

+## About Brimir

+Brimir is a performance-focused fork of the Ymir emulator for the libretro ecosystem.
+While we maintain Ymir's cycle-accurate architecture and respect its GPL-3.0 license, Brimir actively develops performance optimizations and platform-specific enhancements.
+Our goal is to enable full-speed Saturn emulation on modern platforms and entry-level retro handhelds through techniques like JIT compilation and targeted optimizations.

+Contributions that improve performance, compatibility, or platform reach while maintaining reasonable accuracy are especially welcome.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)